madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Category/listMetrics

-**Description:** Lists all category metrics for a given owner and category, sorted by period start date.
+**Description:** Lists all category metrics for a given owner and category, sorted by period start date ascending.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- Lists all CategoryMetrics for a given owner and category, sorted by period_start ascending.
+- Returns all CategoryMetrics for a given owner and category, sorted by period\_start ascending.

 **Request Body:**
 ```json